 Routine good hygiene on bird feeders (see guidance on cleaning and disinfection above).

 Provision of clean and fresh drinking water on a daily basis.

-Do not allow accumulations of seed to occur, for example on the ground below feeders, and particularly on surfaces that are damp and/or contaminated with faeces.
+Do not allow accumulation of seed to occur, for example on the ground below feeders, and particularly on surfaces that are damp and/or contaminated with bird droppings.

 Lawson, B., Robinson R.A., Colvile K.M., Peck K.M., Chantrey J., Pennycott T.W., Simpson, V.R., Toms, M.P. and Cunningham, A.A., 2012.
 The emergence and spread of finch trichomonosis in the British Isles.
 Philosophical Transactions of the Royal Society B 367, pp.2852-2863. doi:10.1098/rstb.2012.0130

 Lawson, B., Cunningham, A.A., Chantrey, J., Hughes, L.A., John, S.K., Bunbury, N., Bell, D.J. and Tyler, K.M., 2011.
 A clonal strain of Trichomonas gallinae is the aetiologic agent of an emerging avian epidemic disease.
 Infection Genetics and Evolution 11, pp.1638-1645. doi:10.1016/j.meegid.2011.06.007